mikhailsdv/js-sphere/README.md

 ### Method

 Now JSSphere has only one method `.setTexture(url)`.
-With this you can simply change the texture of existing sphere without rendering it again.
-The texture will change smoothly.
+With this you can smoothly change the texture of existing sphere without rerendering it.
 ```
 let planet = new Sphere({
  texture: "https://example.com/earth.jpg"